-- Lack of Long Term Capital Planning for Compliance and Sustainability There appears to be no long-term plan in place to achieve and maintain compliance and ensure long-term sustainability of the water system.
+- Lack of Long Term Capital Planning for Compliance and Sustainability There appears to be no long term plan in place to achieve and maintain compliance and to ensure the long-term sustainability of the water system.
+The owner stated that he borrows money from a family member for emergencies or large expenditures.
 System needs appear to be assessed on a daily basis, rather than a multi-year basis.
-Although the system has been aware of the compliance problem, the previous owner did not develop a long-term plan for achieving compliance at some point in the future.
-It does not appear that the new owners will initiate a vigorous long-term planning process either.
-Without some type of planning process, the owner will not be able to plan for the revenue needed to make system improvements or add treatment processes.
-The system can also use the long-term planning process to help identify financing strategies to pay for the long-term needs. - Lack of Separate Accounting for Water The previous owner kept records of all revenues and expenses for the park.
-The managers were uncertain if the previous owner kept a separate budget for the water system.
-They did not indicate they would develop a separate accounting system after purchasing the system.
-Without a separate accounting method for the water system, it is not possible to know how much of the rent collected is set aside for water operations.
+Although the owner of the system has been aware of the arsenic and fluoride compliance problem, he has not developed a long-term plan for achieving compliance at some point in the future.
+Without some type of planning process, the owner is not able to plan for the revenue needed to make system improvements or add treatment processes.
+The system can also use the long-term planning process to help identify financing strategies to pay for the long-term needs. - Lack of separate accounting for water systems -Without a separate accounting method for the water system, it is not possible to know how much of the rent that is collected is set aside for water operations.
 Without knowing exactly what portion of the rent is dedicated to the water system, and how much the owner has to pay to operate the system, it is difficult to know the true impact of implementing a compliance alternative.
 It is also hard to know whether implementation of a compliance alternative would be affordable for the owner and customers.
 The owner should have sufficient revenue for the operation, maintenance, and future replacements.
 The system should operate on its own revenues and should have a reserve fund for major equipment replacement.
-This lack may pose risks if insufficient funding results in an inability to maintain and upgrade the facility or maintain sufficient stocks of spare parts, chemicals or equipment.
-The new owners should track expenses for the water system separately from other expenses of the park.

-• Lack of Compliance with Water Quality Standards - The water system is not in compliance with water quality standards.
+This lack may pose risks if insufficient funding results in an inability to maintain and upgrade the facility or maintain sufficient stocks of spare parts, chemicals or equipment. - Lack of Compliance with Water Quality Standards The water system is not in compliance with water quality standards.